Caucasian Albania (Sasanian province): Cities and fortifications

 P'artaw was established as the capital in 448.
 It was later named Perozabad when Peroz rebuilt the city.
-The city underwent another name change with Kavad I fortified the city and called it Perozkavad ("victorious Kavad").
+The city underwent another name change when Kavad I fortified the city and called it Perozkavad ("victorious Kavad").
 At this time P'artaw was highly prosperous and a powerful stronghold sometime in the 5th century.
-Kabala, the former capitol, still maintained some importance, and it later became a see of a bishop.
+Kabala, the former capital, still maintained some importance, and it later became a see of a bishop.
 Excavations have revealed a fortress and walls, probably from the 5th or 6th centuries.
 Xalxal, a city situated in Uti but close to Iberia, became the winter residence of the Albanian kings.
 Diwatakan, also in Uti, became the summer residence.

-The Sassanian kings, such as Yazdegerd II, Kavad I, and Khosrow I also built many fortifications in the Caucasus and Caspian coastline, the most famous being the one at Darband (modern day Dagestan, North Caucasus).
-Movses Kalantuaci speaks of "magnificent walls built at great expense by the kings of Persia."
+The Sassanian kings, such as Yazdegerd II, Kavad I, and Khosrow I also built many fortifications in the Caucasus and Caspian coastline, the most famous being the one at Darband (modern-day Dagestan, North Caucasus).
+Movses Kalantuaci speaks of "magnificent walls built at great expense by the kings of Persia".